Skip to Main Content

 Planning a Visit

 Linh's vietnamesisches Restaurant is at Werner-Hilpert-Straße 16, 34117 Kassel, in the city centre.
-Specific opening hours, phone contact, and booking policies are not currently confirmed in our records, so checking directly before visiting is advisable.
+The restaurant is recommended for reservations and open Tuesday through Sunday, with Monday closed.
 The restaurant sits within walking distance of Kassel's main public transport connections around Königsplatz, making it accessible without a car.
 Vietnamese neighbourhood restaurants at this tier in German cities typically operate without reservation requirements for smaller parties, though weekend evenings may warrant a call ahead.
-Website and phone details were not available at the time of publication.

 Cuisine Context